aws-samples/aws-serverless-workshops/Auth/3_IAMAuthorization/README.md

 ### 4. Store profile picture links in Cognito User Pools profile

 With our image uploads now working, all will work as expected until you close your browser, but at that point the reference between your profile and your profile picture will be lost.
-To fix this, you will leverage a Cognito User Pools user attribute called `picture` to persist the S3 object key so the same image can be loaded upon each login or to the unicorns when you request a ride.
+To fix this, you will leverage a Cognito User Pools user attribute called *picture* to persist the S3 object key so the same image can be loaded upon each login or to the unicorns when you request a ride.

 #### High-Level Instructions

-Implement a method to persist the images uploaded to the current user's Cognito profile each time the image is changed.
+Implement a method to persist the images uploaded to the current user's Cognito *picture* attribute each time the image is changed.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Open your Cloud9 IDE environment and open the file at `/website/src/pages/Profile.js`.
+1. Open your Cloud9 IDE environment and open the file at */website/src/pages/Profile.js*.

-1. The S3Image UI component has a built-in method called `onImageLoad` which provides in its invocation the full URL of any image uploaded.
+1. The S3Image UI component has a built-in method called *onImageLoad* which provides in its invocation the full URL of any image uploaded.
 We will make use of this built-in function to persist our image URLs out to Cognito.

 1. Replace the existing `onImageLoad` function with the following code: